Parks and Outdoor Rec

 Who maintains parks and trails in SSL?

-Parks are maintained by either City and County staff, depending on who oversees that specific park or trail.
-You can find maintenance and upkeep information for specific parks on that webpage.
-Both the Jordan River Trail and Parley’s Trail are overseen by Salt Lake County, while Mill Creek Trail and Meadowbrook Trail are maintained by South Salt Lake.
+Parks are maintained by either City and County staff, depending on who oversees and owns that park or trail.
+Most are SSL City parks, except Harmony, James Madison, and General Holm.
+The Jordan River Trail and Parley’s Trail are overseen by Salt Lake County, while Mill Creek Trail and Meadowbrook Trail are maintained by South Salt Lake.

 How do I report a danger or a crime in a park?